RyanHaniff/Movie-Website-Trailer-Udacity/README.md

 ## Requirements

-Python must be installed on your computer with the GUI IDLE.
+Python must be installed on your computer.
 If you do not have it installed you can install it [here](https://www.python.org/ftp/python/2.7.14/python-2.7.14-macosx10.6.pkg).

 ## Installation